wp-plugins/skt-nurcaptcha/readme.txt

 = 2.4.7 =
 * Added: user customization of reCAPTCHA strings.
+* Improved: better UI to choose native language for reCAPTCHA.
 = 2.4.6 =
 * Added: customized text for submit button on register form.
 = 2.4.5 =